PhaserEditor2D/PhaserEditor/docs/v2/animations-editor.rst

 There are different patterns, but the common is to use some common prefix for the frames of the same animation, with a numeric suffix.

 The |AnimationsEditor|_ takes advantage of these naming patterns and uses an algorithm to create multiple animations with a given set of frames.
-The algorithm is simple, it groups all the frames with a common prefix and create an animation for each group, with group frames.
+The algorithm is simple, it groups all the frames with a common prefix and creates an animation for each group, with group frames.
 The prefix of a frame is extracted by removing all non-alphabetic chars at the end of the name.

 For example, the prefix of ``enemy_idle02`` is ``enemy_idle``, the prefix of ``player-jump-1`` is ``player-jump``.
 So, if we apply the algorithm to the frames listed before, you get the following groups: